 AGATA (Advanced Gamma Tracking Array) is a European research project with the aim of developing and building a 4pi gamma-ray spectrometer of the next generation.
 It will be used in experiments utilising both intense stable and radioactive ion beams, to study the structure of atomic nuclei as a function of angular momentum, isospin, and temperature at the limits of their stability.

-The AGATA collaboration consists of several hundred scientists, engineers, and students from more than 40 research institutes in 12 European countries: Bulgaria, Germany, Italy, Finland.
-France, Hungary, Poland, Romania, Spain, Sweden, Turkey, and UK.
+The AGATA collaboration consists of several hundred scientists, engineers, and students from about 40 research institutes in 13 European countries: Bulgaria, Germany, Italy, Finland, France, Hungary, Poland, Romania, Slovenia, Spain, Sweden, Turkey, and UK.
 AGATA is an open collaboration and welcomes new members.
 For contact information, please click on this link.

-A link to the AGATA NIM paper, which describes all components of AGATA as implemented in 2011, is available from this link.
+The AGATA NIM paper, which describes all components of AGATA as implemented in 2011, is available at this link.

 Information about the AGATA Science White book, which describes the science case with the AGATA spectrometer for the 2020's, is available at this link.